StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 ## Near ATM Implied Volatilty Across Years

+From the figures below one can see that year 2017, being the year with the lowest average implied volatility, the largest skew and the largest elevation of the near-ATM left wing compared to the ATM region, corresponds to a low volatiltiy regime.
+On the otehr hand, the highest implied volatiltiy was observed duirng 2020, the first year of the COVID-19 pandemic, while both skew and elevation level remained moderate.
+The remaining years exhibited implied volatility levels between these levels, although several periods were characterized by temporary increases in market uncertainty.
+To provide a representative benchmark under more typical market conditions, a trading date from 2023 was selected as the moderate volatility regime.

 <img width="1191" height="751" alt="Снимок экрана 2026-06-27 в 16 39 48" src="https://github.com/user-attachments/assets/63658e3f-5dea-49d0-a00c-8884c38fb9d5" />

 <img width="1175" height="734" alt="Снимок экрана 2026-06-27 в 16 47 20" src="https://github.com/user-attachments/assets/0dd651dc-bf81-4c0f-8e2c-87ae10d959e8" />